Rytchet/comp124/README.md

 To run the program you need to use Visual Studio 2017

-If you haven't properly configured VS you may get errors, please refer to the COMP124 Parctical Session 1 for proper configuration
+If you haven't properly configured VS you may get errors, please refer to the COMP124 Practical Session 1 for proper configuration

 Common mistakes include: